numba/numba/docs/source/developer/mission.rst

 The mission statement describes the goals and purposes of the Numba project.
 It exists to provide a clear description of the purposes and goals of the project.
-As such, this document provides background on Numba use-cases and types of users, and outlines Numba's overall goals and its future direction.
+As such, this document provides background on Numba's users and use-cases, and also outlines the project's overall goals and its future direction.

 This is a living document: